 The important question that remains, though, is: How was the Prophet able to achieve this in so little time?

-Conclusion: Sincerity Fueled by Staunch and Pure Faith
+Conclusion: Sincerity Fueled by Pure Faith

 The answer is simple.
 Muslims in the Prophet’s generation, and the first few that followed it, gave priority to Allah’s commands and those of the Prophet over and above anything else in their lives: be it family, culture, personal ego, tribe, or nation.